- About Us

 If there is a medical emergency, call 911 right away.

-The immediate goal for each child is to reintegrate them into a safe and stable environment with their birth family.
-The child’s placement in foster care depends on the progress their birth parent(s) makes with the case plan.
+The immediate goal for each child is to reintegrate them into a safe and stable environment with their caregivers.
+The child’s placement in foster care depends on the progress their birth parent(s) and/or caregivers makes with the case plan.

-Confidentiality laws prohibit us from releasing further information about the child after they leave your care.
-If the child is subsequently placed in another foster care setting, it is left to the case manager’s discretion as to whether continued contact is in the child’s best interest.
-If the child is reintegrated with their birth family or adopted, this decision the to the child’s birth or adoptive parent(s).
+Confidentiality laws prevent us from sharing information about the child once they leave your care.
+If the child moves to another foster home, the case manager decides whether ongoing contact is in the child’s best interest.
+If the child returns to their caregivers or is adopted, this decision rests with the child’s birth or adoptive parent(s).

 If you would like to speak to our Foster Parent Recruitment Coordinator to learn more, sign up today.